GY20150609/stfsclient/docs/DESIGN.md

 IMO, letting  errors percolate with sensible warnings should be the way to go, i.e. shouldn't cause the user to go mad.

+## TensorFlow Backend

+The library works in two different modes, i.e. internal or using Tensorflow backend.
+You cannot mix importing internal backend while also importing TensorFlow library, as this leads to collision in the `protobuf ` definitions shared by the two libraries.
+You can import the TensorFlow backend, which will prevent this at the cost of locking you into the TensorFlow implementation, i.e. relying on TensorFlow.

 ## Limitations

 1. Currently, the main limitation is in the form of chained assignment on items inside `MessageList` container. `MessageList` container wraps around repeated message type (objects that are sometimes found in a `pb` definition) which for almost all purposes act like a python `list` object.

 2. Another limitation is the current dependency on TensorFlow library for converting `np.array` inputs to `tensor_proto` and vice-versa.
-Though, the code for the that can be divorced from the TensorFlow library, some dependencies are too long or complicated to trace back and support.
-Therefore, right now a simple adaptation of the code is used, where required.
-However, it does fallback on TensorFlow implementation if installed.
+Though, the code for the has been divorced from the TensorFlow library, some dependencies are too long or complicated to trace back and support.
+Therefore, right now a simple adaptation of the code is used, where required, falling back on the TensorFlow implementation if installed.